girlscript/winter-of-contributing/Web_Development/FrontEnd/Transparent_Form_using_CSS.md

 ```

 ## CSS:
-The CSS is the major counterpart whose role is to design and add responsive effects to our website .
+The CSS langauge has a major role in adding styles and responsive designs to one's website.
 #### STEPS FOLLOWED:
-- First we link a stylesheet in html document as shown above in the code.
+- First a stylesheet is linked in html document, as shown above.
-- The syntax followed here is:
+- The syntax followed:
 SELECTOR{
 Property: Value;
 }
-For class we use ‘.’
-Dot before name of class .
-Similarly for id ‘#’ hash is used before name of id.
+Put a dot before class-name and hash before id.
-For selecting a particular tag inside a class we first lay the class/id name and then the tag .
+For selecting a particular tag inside a class, first lay the class/id-name foloowed by tag-name.
--Starting with the container class we provide design for whole form enclosed inside it.
+- After linking the sheet, we define the properties for whole form inside the container class.
--We then go on adding styles for the entry fields , image icons and lastly the button.
+- For tiny components like entry fields, icons and button, style properties are added inside the respective selectors.
-- Looking deep we can observe , that all simple style features have been used to create a transparent look .
+- We can observe that by just using simple style features , one can create a transparent outlook with ease.
-- We can add background of our own for making it more appealing.
+- In order to make it more appealing, one can add background of their own choice.
--
 #### IMPLMENTATION:

 ```CSS